newtonry/android-twitter/README.md

   * [x] User can view their home timeline tweets.
   * [x] User can view the recent mentions of their username.
 * [x] User can navigate to **view their own profile**
-  * [x	] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
 * [x] User can **click on the profile image** in any tweet to see **another user's** profile.
  * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
  * [x] Profile view includes that user's timeline
-* [ ] User can [infinitely paginate](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView) any of these timelines (home, mentions, user) by scrolling to the bottom
+* [x] User can [infinitely paginate](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView) any of these timelines (home, mentions, user) by scrolling to the bottom

 The following **optional** features are implemented:

 * [ ] User can view following / followers list through the profile
 * [ ] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
 * [ ] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
-* [ ] User can **"reply" to any tweet on their home timeline**
+* [x] User can **"reply" to any tweet on their home timeline**
-  * [ ] The user that wrote the original tweet is automatically "@" replied in compose
+  * [x] The user that wrote the original tweet is automatically "@" replied in compose
 * [x] User can click on a tweet to be **taken to a "detail view"** of that tweet
- * [ ] User can take favorite (and unfavorite) or retweet actions on a tweet
+ * [x] User can take favorite (and unfavorite) or retweet actions on a tweet
-* [ ] Improve the user interface and theme the app to feel twitter branded
+* [x] Improve the user interface and theme the app to feel twitter branded
 * [ ] User can **search for tweets matching a particular query** and see results
 * [ ] Usernames and hashtags are styled and clickable within tweets [using clickable spans](http://guides.codepath.com/android/Working-with-the-TextView#creating-clickable-styled-spans)